Malaysia Digital Nomad Visa: Everything We Know And How To Apply

 Who is eligible for Malaysia’s digital nomad visa?

-Digital freelancers, remote workers and independent contractors working in software development, UX, UI, cybersecurity, blockchain, AI, machine learning, digital marketing, digital content developers and/or creators can apply for the pass as long as they have an income of at least USD 24,000 (MYR 106,630 approx.) per year.
+Digital freelancers, remote workers and independent contractors working in software development, UX, UI, cybersecurity, blockchain, AI, machine learning, digital marketing, digital content developers and/or creators can apply for the pass as long as they have an income of at least USD 24,000 (SGD 31,840 approx.) per year.

 Documents required by digital freelancers while applying for the visa: